LucasFMachado/bakery/README.md

 # Bakery

+Note: The project was deployed, and you can also check it [here](https://bakery-pi-seven.vercel.app) .

 ## Getting Started

 First, install project dependencies and run (make sure you are in the root folder of the project):